ramannkhanna2/Istio/_course_files/x86_amd64/2-Traffic-Starting/readme.md

   193  k get pods

+"Introducing Canaries"

 -- now ,make changes in the application : 5-application-no-istio.yaml
 -- in staff-service deployment , change image to :
    -- image: richardchesterwood/istio-fleetman-staff-service:6-placeholder

+-- we reverted te image , now we will deploy newer version using canary deployment